Epse/EpPos/CONTRIB.md

 ## Git
 This repo uses git, hence it is on GitHub.
-Generally, `master` is the *next-release* branch, which people shouldn't clone to run in production, but you still shouldn't hack directly on it.
+Generally, `master` is the *next-release* branch, which people ~~shouldn't~~ **SHOULD NEVER EVER EVER EVER** clone to run in production, but you still shouldn't hack directly on it.
 If you want to add a new feature, make a new branch.
 There is a naming scheme for branches:
 `issueID.somename`

 If there is no issue in the tracker for what you are doing you should create one and mention in a comment you are working on a pull request.
 A maintainer will then set the appropriate tags.
 If your branch is ready for production, submit a pull request.
 A maintainer will review your pull